Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

-Some banks call it serviceability, others call it affordability and you might have heard it called borrowing power.
+Some banks call it serviceability, others call it affordability, and you might have heard it being called borrowing power.

 But at the end of the day, all you want to know is – how much can I afford to buy?

-Using our calculator, we look at what you’re currently paying in rent and savings per week – your surplus money after expenses to find your house price guide.
+Using our calculator, we look at what you’re currently paying in rent and your weekly savings, which is your surplus money after expenses.
+We use this figure to find your house price guide.

 Follow the steps to work out your house price guide:

-- 2. Enter how much you have in savings towards your deposit (if you aren’t sure on how much deposit you need, look at our deposit calculator)
+- Enter how much you have in savings towards your deposit (if you aren’t sure how much deposit you need, look at our deposit calculator)

-- 5. Now see your house price guide, and what the rough monthly repayments are.
+- Now, see your house price guide and the rough monthly repayments.

 2. Determine your income versus expenses

 Essentially, what you can afford depends on your current earnings and what you spend out of that.
 It’s all about your incoming versus outgoing money.